-- A Dating Sim Let's Meow Meow! has Koboshi — a police catgirl robot from parallel worldfun fact — as a possible love interest.
+- A Dating Sim Let's Meow Meow! has Koboshi — a police catgirl robot from a parallel worldfun fact — as a possible love interest.
 One of happy endings has her quitting her job and living with the protagonist for the rest of their lives.

 - Robotija, the Serbian robot bride from Legostar Galactica, sent to Johnny Danger by his mother.

 - Robotnik creates a robot wife for himself in an episode of Adventures of Sonic the Hedgehog.

 - On Archer, Dr. Krieger designed an artificially-intelligent anime hologram girlfriend so realistic the State of New York was allowing him to marry her.
 Too bad her files were wiped out.
 For a while, anyway.